Premedication With Midazolam Nasal Spray: An Alternative to Oral Midazolam in Children

 - 7. Bjorkman S, Rigemar G, Idvall J. Pharmacokinetics of midazolam given as an intranasal spray to adult surgical patients.
 Br J Anaesth.
 1997;79(5):575-80.

 - 8. Wermeling DP, Record KA, Kelly TH, Archer SM, Clinch T, Rudy AC.
 Pharmacokinetics and pharmacodynamics of a new intranasal midazolam formulation in healthy volunteers.
 Anesth Analg.
-2006;103(2):344-9.
+2006;103(2):344-9, table of contents.

 - 9. Malinovsky JM, Populaire C, Cozian A, Lepage JY, Lejus C, Pinaud M. Premedication with midazolam in children.
 Effect of intranasal, rectal and oral routes on plasma midazolam concentrations.
 Anaesthesia.
 1995;50(4):351-4.